Beatrice d'Este: Diplomatic mission to Venice

-In May 1493 Ludovico decided to send his wife as his ambassador to Venice, in order to obtain the support of the Serenissima for his legitimacy as Duke of Milan.
-He thus aimed to test the intentions of the Republic, while concluding the agreements with Emperor Maximilian of Habsburg and granting him in marriage his niece Bianca Maria Sforza, accompanied by a fabulous dowry of 300 000 gold ducats, plus 40 000 in jewels and another 100 000 for the ducal investiture.
-On the other hand, Beatrice would have exploited her charm, her intelligence and the pomp of her court to impress the Venetians.
-The couple first passed through Ferrara, where they were greeted festively by the dukes.
-Isabella d'Este, in order not to disfigure in comparison with her sister, left Ferrara before their arrival to go to Venice in advance.
-On 25 May Beatrice left for Venice accompanied by her mother Eleonora, her brother Alfonso with his wife Anna Maria and various secretaries and advisers, with a retinue of more than 1 200 people.
-They sailed first along the Po, then on a dangerously rough sea that aroused many fears among those present, but not in Beatrice, who enjoyed mocking the fearful of the group.
+In May 1493, Ludovico sent his wife as his ambassador to Venice to obtain support for his legitimacy as duke of Milan.
+Beatrice was to use her charm and intelligence and the pomp of her court to impress the Venetians.
+The couple first passed through Ferrara, where they were greeted festively by Beatrice's parents.
+Isabella d'Este, who did not to be compared unfavourably to her sister, went to Venice before their arrival.
+On 25 May, Beatrice left for Venice with her mother Eleanor, her brother Alfonso with his wife Anna, various secretaries and advisers, and a retinue of more than 1 200 people.
+They sailed first along the Po, then on a dangerously rough sea.
+Many of the company were afraid, but not Beatrice, who enjoyed mocking the others.

-On the morning of May 27, the fleet reached the fort of Malamocco, where it was welcomed by a delegation of patricians.
-Beatrice then landed at the island of San Clemente, where she found the doge waiting for her in person.
-He urged her to board the Bucintoro, which headed for the Grand Canal.
-During the journey she was able to attend the representation on a barge of the dispute between Minerva and Neptune that led to the foundation of Athens.
-That evening the Duchess and her family stayed at the Fondaco dei Turchi, owned by the Este family.
-In the following days she was invited to a meeting of the Maggior Consigli, to a sumptuous breakfast at the Doge's Palace, visited the Arsenal, the island of Murano, St. Mark's Basilica and the Treasury.
+On the morning of 27 May, the fleet reached Malamocco, where they were welcomed by a delegation of patricians.
+Beatrice then landed on Isola di San Clemente, where the doge waited for her.
+They boarded the Bucentaur together, headed for the Grand Canal.
+During the journey, a play was performed on a barge about the dispute between Minerva and Neptune that led to the foundation of Athens.
+Beatrice and her family stayed at the Fondaco dei Turchi, owned by the Estes.
+She was invited to a meeting of the Great Council and to a ceremonious breakfast at the Doge's Palace.
+She also visited the Arsenal, Murano, St Mark's Basilica and the treasury.